 Brexit and third country firm cross-border authorization regarding investment services

-In accordance with the Investment Services Act (747/2012) as amended by the Act 294/2019, the activities of investment services and activities together with ancillary services can only be pursued in Finland to eligible counterparties and professional clients within the meaning of Section I of Annex II to Directive 2014/65/EU without establishing a branch in Finland by third country firms (investment firms and credit institutions) that have been granted authorization.
+In accordance with the Investment Services Act (747/2012) as amended by the Act 294/2019, investment services and activities together with ancillary services can only be pursued in Finland to eligible counterparties and professional clients within the meaning of Section I of Annex II to Directive 2014/65/EU without establishing a branch in Finland by third country firms (investment firms and credit institutions) that have been granted authorization.

-From Brexit perspective an EEA investment firm or credit institution which currently provides investment services or activities in Finland under a relevant EU passport and whose home state has notified of its withdrawal from the EU in accordance with Article 50 of TEU would have to apply for the cross-border authorization by the date the withdrawal of said Member State takes effect in order to continue to provide services in Finland.
+From Brexit perspective an EEA investment firm or credit institution which currently provides investment services or activities in Finland under a relevant EU passport and whose home state has notified of its withdrawal from the EU in accordance with Article 50 of TEU has to apply for the cross-border authorization by the date the withdrawal of said Member State takes effect in order to continue to provide services in Finland.
 A firm which has applied for an authorization on time can continue to provide investment services and activities together with ancillary services to professional clients within the meaning of Section I of Annex II to Directive 2014/65/EU and eligible counterparties in accordance with the terms of its EU passport in Finland until the FIN-FSA has processed the firm’s authorization application.

 For the time being, the FIN-FSA has not prepared application form for this type of application, so free-form is an assumption.
 Documents/information can be attached in pdf-format.
-If needed, FIN-FSA will ask the originals later.
+If needed, the FIN-FSA will ask the originals later.

 Application for authorization can be made in Finnish, Swedish or English.